kkotysz/bhtom2-scripts/docs/source/usage.rst

 To get specification of a chosen camera, run:
 ::
-   python3 bhtom2-scripts.py cam --prefix {prefix}
+   python3 bhtom2-scripts.py cam --prefix CAMERA_PREFIX

 Importing as a module
 ---------------------